cmu-delphi/delphi-epidata/docs/api/v5-signals/nssp.md

 ## Missingness & Privacy

 The CDC suppresses facility and county values with low visit volumes to protect patient privacy.
-Suppressed values are treated as missing.
+Suppressed values appear as missing in the raw feed and are treated as null during ingestion.

-Unobserved values also occur from facility non-reporting, uneven rural participation, states that do not report county-level data, and literal zeros reported by Wyoming (converted to missing during ingestion).
+Unobserved values arise from uneven facility participation and state reporting restrictions.
+Nationwide, NSSP captures data from approximately 78 percent of emergency departments.
+Many rural counties contain no emergency departments or only non-participating facilities.
+Coverage gaps are most pronounced in California, Colorado, Missouri, Oklahoma, and Virginia.

+State reporting operates independently from county reporting.
+Some facilities are included in state aggregates but withheld from local data.
+Fifteen states report no data at the county level: AK, AL, AR, AZ, CA, CO, CT, FL, MO, ND, NH, NJ, OH, SD, and WA.

+At the state level, South Dakota, Missouri, and US territories have historically reported no data through NSSP.
+Missouri reports neither state nor county records, making it the only completely non-reporting state.

+Wyoming facilities report literal zeros because of an administrative reporting artifact.
+During ingestion, Delphi converts zero values for Wyoming to null to prevent distortion of rates.

 Missing sub-units during geographic aggregation are handled according to the selected `fill_method`, as described under [Geographic Handling](#geographic-handling).